mopidy/mopidy/docs/config.rst

 .. confval:: audio/min_buffer_size

-    The minimum buffer size that is given to GStreamer playbin, in bytes.
+    Sets the ``buffer-size`` property of the GStreamer playbin, in bytes.

     Expects an integer 0 or higher.
 Defaults to 5242880.